kossmokvin/TelegramRateMateBot/README.md

    - Backend Integration
      - Requests validation
    - Quick and Nice Templates without Design skills
-   - Localizations (translation for other languages)
+   - Localizations \ translation for other languages (will be added soon)
    - Telegram Mini Apps API general approach
    - Telegram Mini Apps API examples of use
      - safe handling of Telegram initData